ubenzer/sidenavjs/README.md

 ## TODO List
 If you complete one of these and open a PR you are more than welcome!
 There are a lot of things, really.

-0. Setup test structure
-1. Add tests
+1. Add tests, make overall test structure better.
 2. Add better documentation
-3. Publish on npm
+3. Publish on bower
 4. Create a better demo
-5. Enhance browser compatibility (adding a Promise shim is OK, I don't want to introduce a lot of shit to support old browsers)
-6. Setup a web site
+5. Setup a web site
-7. Use travis as CI
+6. Use travis as CI
-etc. etc.

 ## Credits
 Partially inspired by [Slideout](https://github.com/Mango/slideout).

 ## Your barcode to the demo
 ![Barcode to Demo](demo/demoqr.jpg)